 New ministerial team at DCMS confirmed

-- Department for Culture, Media & Sport, The Rt Hon Karen Bradley MP, Tracey Crouch MP, The Rt Hon Matt Hancock MP, Lord Ashton of Hyde, Baroness Shields OBE, and Rob Wilson
+- Department for Digital, Culture, Media & Sport, The Rt Hon Karen Bradley MP, Tracey Crouch MP, The Rt Hon Matt Hancock MP, Lord Ashton of Hyde, Baroness Shields OBE, and Rob Wilson

 - Part of: